 Performance and expectations should be reviewed throughout the year.
-If any additional tasks or special projects are given to an employee during the year, their manager should discuss and agree with them how to include this either by:
+If any additional tasks or special projects are given to a team member during the year, their manager should discuss and agree with them how to include this either by:

 - adding supplementary objectives for this work; - amending existing objectives.